 The per capita income in Camas in 2018 was $48,276, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $193,104 for a family of four.

 Camas is a somewhat ethnically-diverse city.
 The people who call Camas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camas residents report their race to be White, followed by Asian.
-Important ancestries of people in Camas include German, English, Irish, Italian, and Norwegian.
+Important ancestries of people in Camas include German, English, Irish, Norwegian, and Italian.

 The most common language spoken in Camas is English.
 Other important languages spoken here include Slavic languages and Chinese.